 It was however fun to see the border of somewhere we’ve never been.
 And we just stopped off at the last village for a warm up and a coffee before heading back to Gdansk.

-Guide to Gdansk – Where to stay
+Guide to Gdansk – Where to stay with kids

 Hotel Gdansk Boutique